hemanthk92/super-bowl-rushing-leaders/README.md

 Using Node.js:
 - Load the super-bowl-play-by-play file
-- Display the to 10 rushing leaders for the game (ranked by most rushing yards)
+- Display the top 10 rushing leaders for the game (ranked by most rushing yards)
 - Send us a link to GitHub repo with solution/readme
 - We will clone the repo and run locally